 In general, you have the following choices for handling colors when creating PDFs:

 (PDF/X‑3) Does not convert colors.
-Use this method when creating a document that will be printed or displayed on various or unknown devices.
+Use this method when creating a document that is printed or displayed on various or unknown devices.
 When you select a PDF/X‑3 standard, color profiles are automatically embedded in the PDF.

 (PDF/X‑1a) Converts all colors to the destination CMYK color space.
 Use this method if you want to create a press-ready file that does not require any further color conversions.
 When you select a PDF/X‑1a standard, no profiles are embedded in the PDF.